 To learn mathematics with deep understanding, students not only need to interact with the mathematical content, but with each other as well.
 Mathematics needs to be taught in a dynamic environment where students work together to share and evaluate strategies and understandings.
-Students who are involved in a supportive mathematics learning environment that is rich in dialogue are exposed to a wide variety of perspectives and strategies from which to construct a sense of the mathematical content.
-In such an environment, students also learn and come to value how they, as individuals and as members of a group or community, can contribute to understanding and social well-being through a sense of Developing lifelong learners is related to the following Goals of Education:
+Students who are involved in a supportive mathematics learning environment that is rich in dialogue are exposed to a wide variety of perspectives and strategies from which to construct

+Developing lifelong learners is related to the following Goals of Education:

 - Basic Skills

 - Lifelong Learning

 - Self Concept Development

-- Positive Lifestyle.
+- · Positive Lifestyle.